N3v1/Apple-Calculator-Rebuild/README.md

 Link to the SwiftUI Documentation **[here](https://developer.apple.com/xcode/swiftui/)**.

 ### Contributing
-If you would like to contribute to this project, we welcome pull requests.
+If you would like to contribute to this project, I welcome pull requests.
 Please ensure that your changes are well-documented and maintain clean, readable code.

 ### License
 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for more information.